top of page

 A stone's throw from the eponymous small town of Chablis in the heart of the region is the main site of the domain with 3.2 hectares:

-La Bas de Chapelot lies at the foot of the Montée de Tonnerre prime location, on the right bank of the Serein river, which bisects Chablis.
+La Bas de Chapelot lies at the foot of the Chapelot 1er Cru on the Montée de Tonnerre, on the right bank of the Serein river, which bisects Chablis.

-Deep, loamy shell limestone defines this cool location near the river, from which the 40-year-old vines Elenis and Edouards produce very spicy and mineral wines with a mature acid structure.
+Deep, loamy shell limestone defines this cool location near the river, where the 40-year-old Chardonnay vines allow Elenis and Edouard to produce very spicy and mineralic wines with a pristine acid structure.

 Big glass, some time.
-A first-class food accompaniment with clear storage potential!
+A first-class food accompaniment with clear aging potential!

 En Boucheran

-The Boucheran, characterized by white clay, grows on 0.9 hectares between the two Premier Crus Vaillons and Montmains.
-35-year-old vines, an open, almost aromatic Chablis, with a wonderfully drinkable yeast-salt play.
+En Boucheran, characterized by white clay, grows on 0.9 hectares between the two Premier Crus Vaillons and Montmains.
+35-year-old vines, an open, almost aromatic Chablis, with a wonderfully animating yeast-salt structure.

 Les Butteaux 1er